fodydev/afrim-keyboard/README.md

       alt="closeup"
       width="500"/>

 ## In development ⚠️

 The project is in development and not ready to use.

 ## About

-Afrim is a frontend of open-source [Afrim](https://github.com/pythonbrad/afrim) input method framework and written in Java with JNI.
- It is designed to protect the native language of various local dialects of Africa and is a universal phonetic-based input method platform.
+Afrim Keyboard is an android IME based on the [Afrim](https://github.com/pythonbrad/afrim) rust library.
+It is designed to protect the native language of various local dialects of Africa and is a universal phonetic-based input method engine.

 Features:
-- Small size (<1MB)
+- [x] Easy to use interface
-- Adjustable keyboard height for more screen space
+- [x] Adjustable keyboard height for more screen space
-- Number row
+- [x] Number row
-- Swipe space to move pointer
+- [x] Swipe space to move pointer
-- Delete swipe
+- [x] Delete swipe
-- Custom theme colors
+- [x] Custom theme colors
-- Minimal permissions (only Vibrate)
-- Ads-free
+- [x] Ads-free

-Feature it doesn't have and probably will never have:
-- Emojis
+- [ ] Emojis
-- GIFs
+- [ ] GIFs
-- Spell checker
+- [ ] Spell checker
-- Swipe typing
+- [ ] Swipe typing

 ## Downloads